vimc/montagu-config/rebuild.md

 It's worth, at this point, running `docker ps -a` and looking for exited containers (or `docker ps -a --filter status=exited`) as this usually means that something terrible happened.

+**Create yourself as a packit admin user**:

+On the first deployment, packit has no user database and we need to bootstrap this in order to receive users from OrderlyWeb.

-Go to https://uat.montagu.dide.ic.ac.uk/ and log in, you should see no errors.
+First, go to https://uat.montagu.dide.ic.ac.uk/ and log in, you should see no errors.
 This creates your user in the packit db using pre-auth.

 Promote your user to a super-user for packit:

 ```
 ./scripts/promote-packit-user u.name@imperial.ac.uk